HISPlayer/HTML5_Player_SDK/README.md

 </p></h1>
 </br>

 HISPlayer HTML5 SDK is an advanced JavaScript media player for Premium OTT video services.
-The Player SDK is available for Web Browsers, smart TVs operating on Tizen, WebOS, Hisense VIDAA U, gaming consoles such as Xbox, and  PlayStation 4/5 devices.
-It offers support for HLS, MPEG-DASH, DRM, MultiSteaming, Dolby Vision, Dolby Atmos, advanced ad insertion, any third party pre-integration and many other features.
+One Player technology offers a top-notch video streaming experience within your app across a comprehensive range of devices, including Web Browsers, Tizen, WebOS, Hisense VIDAA U, Xbox, and PlayStation 4/5.
+It offers support for HLS, MPEG-DASH, multi DRM content protection, Dolby Vision, Dolby Atmos,  MultiSteam / MultiView, advanced server-side and client-side ad insertion, any third party pre-integration and many other features.

 The default UI is easily customizable to fit the user’s personal preferences (e.g. icons, colors, etc).</p>

 This repository showcases our HTML5 Player SDK features list and platform support.
 To get a demo of our latest Player SDK version with full document and integration guide, contact us at our [website](https://www.hisplayer.com/html5sdk/).

+HISPlayer provides custom development for advanced video services.
+If you need any customization or desired features, let us know at our [website](https://www.hisplayer.com/demo-gaming/).

 ## Table of Contents